-- Continued to make sure that major changes to existing features meet or exceed the requirements of the Design of Public Spaces Standard. - Continued to train staff on the Design of Public Spaces Standard which is included with the IASR training - In 2016/2017 changes were made to the existing front counter in the Corporate Services Department and the Human Services Department which included lowering a section of the counter and creating space for someone to be seated - In 2017 the Accessible Maintenance Procedure for the preventative and emergency maintenance of the accessible elements in public spaces was approved and added to the Multi-Year Accessibility Plan 2015-2018

-- In 2017 procedures for the Temporary Disruptions when accessible elements required are not in working order was approved and added to the Multi-Year Accessibility Plan 2015-2018 - An accessible central reception space was created on the main floor in the Atrium at the County Administration Centre - The Bruce County Museum & Cultural Centre installed automatic door openers for the washrooms
+- Continued to make sure that major changes to existing features meet or exceed the requirements of the Design of Public Spaces Standard. - Continued to train staff on the Design of Public Spaces Standard which is included with the IASR training.
+This training is done on-line through the County's attendance management software as part of the onboarding for new hires. - In 2016/2017 changes were made to the existing front counter in the Corporate Services Department and the Human Services Department which included lowering a section of the counter and creating space for someone to be seated - In 2017 the Accessible Maintenance Procedure for the preventative and emergency maintenance of the accessible elements in public spaces was approved and added to the Multi-Year Accessibility Plan 2015-2018 - In 2017 procedures for the Temporary Disruptions when accessible elements required are not in working order was approved and added to the Multi-Year Accessibility Plan 2015-2018 - An accessible central reception space was created on the main floor in the Atrium at the County Administration Centre - The Bruce County Museum & Cultural Centre installed automatic door openers for the washrooms